pbayer/ProcessFlows.jl/README.md

 - orders/jobs,
 - materials/products.

-Those entities are then collected and parametrized in lists (`.csv`-files) which are read by `PFlow` in order to keep programming needs to a minimum.
+Those entities are collected and described in lists (`.csv`-files) which are read by `PFlow` in order to keep programming needs to a minimum.

 `PFlow` will contain utility functions to run simulations and to visualize,